- Attendees to the event recived free kit from Adidas Glitch credit Ernest Simons

 Alongside sporting scouts, Sports on Screen modelling agency was also there picking out future talent to appear in big sporting advertising campaigns like their most recent ad for Nike; ‘Nothing Beats a Londoner’.

 Kobi Coker, 20 from Stoke Newington, who was scouted at last year's event and is now studying at Broward College in Florida, said: "The Hackney Marshes Football Symposium and Showcase is a great way for any player interested in getting connected and clued up with the world of football.
 What I like is that the focus of attention doesn't have to be on your performance level it's just a case of if you have a desire and a love of football then there are a number of opportunities that you can access on and off the pitch to succeed in football as I am doing."

 I am proud that as a Council we are able to host The Hackney Marshes Football Symposium and Showcase, where we can facilitate some of the best opportunities for our young people, bringing them together with top industry professionals who are able to offer opportunities that will help them achieve their career goals.

 It was also great to see so many young women attending the event, and to see Benny Bonsu and Carina White, who are smashing the glass ceilings in sport and discussing how women can make successful careers in the sports industry.
 It was fantastic to have women like Benny and Carina there to inspire young women and show them a career in sport is for them.

-The event was organised and funded by Hackney Council with support from Adidas, Tonser, Football Manager, Sports On Screen, Give Me Sports and panel guests Professional Football Association, Tongue Tied Media, BCOMS, Give Me Sport, Kick It Out, Leon Constantine Academy, Darren Lewis and Ernest Simons.
+The event was organised and funded by Hackney Council with support from Adidas, Tonser, Football Manager, Sports On Screen, Give Me Sports and panel guests Professional Football Association, Tongue Tied Media, BCOMS, Give Me Sport, Kick It Out, Leon Constantine Academy, Darren Lewis, Soccer Assist and Ernest Simons.